JetBrains/teamcity-documentation/topics/free-disk-space.md

 >This page is about the _Free disk space_ build feature.
 If you want to learn how to automatically clean up the TeamCity data, see [this section](teamcity-data-clean-up.md).
 To learn where and how TeamCity stores its configuration settings, see [this section](teamcity-data-directory.md).

-TeamCity needs disk space on agents for the builds and allocates 3 GB for it by default.
+TeamCity needs disk space on agents for builds and allocates 3 GB for it by default.

-If you need more space for your builds, use the **Free Disk Space** [build feature](https://www.jetbrains.com/help/teamcity/adding-build-features.html).
+If you need more space for your builds, use the **Free disk space** [build feature](https://www.jetbrains.com/help/teamcity/adding-build-features.html).
 It allows ensuring certain free disk space **on the agent** before the build by cleaning up old build data, such as build's checkout directories and various caches.
-Specify a new value for disk space in the build feature settings.
+Specify a new value for the required disk space in the build feature settings.

-Note that the **Free Disk Space** build feature keeps track of the size of artifacts and automatically calculates the disk space required for resolving artifact dependencies.
+Note that the **Free disk space** build feature keeps track of the size of artifacts and automatically calculates the disk space required for resolving artifact dependencies.
 You do not have to take into account the size of the artifacts downloaded during the build when specifying the required disk space.
 {id="artifacts-automatic-space"}

 ## How it Works